Springbok: Ecology and behaviour

 Springbok are mainly active around dawn and dusk.
 Activity is influenced by weather; springbok can feed at night in hot weather, and at midday in colder months.
 They rest in the shade of trees or bushes, and often bed down in the open when weather is cooler.

 The social structure of the springbok is similar to that of Thomson's gazelle.
 Mixed-sex herds or harems have a roughly 3:1 sex ratio; bachelor individuals are also observed.
 In the mating season, males generally form herds and wander in search of mates.
 Females live with their offspring in herds, that very rarely include dominant males.
 Territorial males round up female herds that enter their territories and keep out the bachelors; mothers and juveniles may gather in nursery herds separate from harem and bachelor herds.
 After weaning, female juveniles stay with their mothers until the birth of their next calves, while males join bachelor groups.

 A study of vigilance behaviour of herds revealed that individuals on the borders of herds tend to be more cautious, and vigilance decreases with group size.
 Group size and distance from roads and bushes were found to have major influence on vigilance, more among the grazing springbok than among their browsing counterparts.
 Adults were found to be more vigilant than juveniles, and males more vigilant than females.
-Springbok passing through bushes tend to be more vulnerable to predator attacks as they can not be easily alerted, and predators usually conceal themselves in bushes.
+Springbok passing through bushes tend to be more vulnerable to predator attacks as they cannot be easily alerted, and predators usually conceal themselves in bushes.
 Another study calculated that the time spent in vigilance by springbok on the edges of herds is roughly double that spent by those in the centre and the open.
 Springbok were found to be more cautious in the late morning than at dawn or in the afternoon, and more at night than in the daytime.
 Rates and methods of vigilance were found to vary with the aim of lowering risk from predators.

 During the rut, males establish territories, ranging from 10 to 70 ha, which they mark by urinating and depositing large piles of dung.
 Males in neighbouring territories frequently fight for access to females, which they do by twisting and levering at each other with their horns, interspersed with stabbing attacks.
 Females roam the territories of different males.
 Outside of the rut, mixed-sex herds can range from as few as three to as many as 180 individuals, while all-male bachelor herds are of typically no more than 50 individuals.
 Harem and nursery herds are much smaller, typically including no more than 10 individuals.